LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 ### Minimum Carbohydrate Absorption Rate

-If the estimated carbohydrate absorption of a meal entry is less than what would have been absorbed using the minimum absorption rate, then the minimum absorption rate is used instead.
+If the dynamically-estimated carbohydrate absorption of a meal entry up to the current time *t* is less than what would have been absorbed using the minimum absorption rate, then the minimum absorption rate is used instead.
 This is to ensure that meal entries expire in a reasonable amount of time.

 ### Modeling Remaining Active Carbohydrates